RexManglicmot/Financial-Analysis/README.md

 # Financial-Analysis
 Please see jupyter.
 Thank you.
+Please send any comments to rexmanglicmot@gmail.com